API Reference#

 Upload a specific file or folder.

-validate_project(top_level_folder, error_or_warn)
+validate_project(top_level_folder, display_mode)

 write_public_key(filepath)

-create_folders(top_level_folder, sub_names, ses_names=None, datatype='', bypass_validation=False)[source]#
+create_folders(top_level_folder, sub_names, ses_names=None, datatype='', bypass_validation=False, log=True)[source]#

 Parameters: